I'm a provider

-In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Inc., Sunnyvale, CA, now part of Boston Scientific) was approved by the FDA through the premarket approval (PMA) process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with inhaled corticosteroids and long-acting beta agonists.
+In April 2010, the Alair® Bronchial Thermoplasty System (Asthmatx, Sunnyvale, CA, now part of Boston Scientific) was approved by the FDA through the premarket approval (PMA) process for use in adults with severe and persistent asthma whose symptoms are not adequately controlled with low-dose inhaled corticosteroids and long-acting beta agonists.
 Use of the treatment is contraindicated in patients with implantable devices and those with sensitivities to lidocaine, atropine or benzodiazepines.
 It should also not be used while patients are experiencing an asthma exacerbation, active respiratory infection, bleeding disorder, or within 2 weeks of making changes in their corticosteroid regimen.
 The same area of the lung should not be treated more than once with bronchial thermoplasty.

 POLICYBronchial thermoplasty for the treatment of asthma is considered investigational.